Category Archives: European Hair Research Society

 17th Meeting of the European Hair Research Society (EHRS), June 24-26

-The 17th annual meeting of the European Hair Research Society (EHRS) just started in Tbilisi, Georgia today and runs through June 26th.
-The final scientific program/schedule is here.
-Also see first day and second/third day documents.
+The 17th annual meeting of the European Hair Research Society (EHRS) just started in Tbilisi, Georgia today.
+It runs through June 26, 2016.
+The final scientific program/schedule is here (link no longer working).

-When I first saw the thread about this conference on HLT (seems to have become more important than the one I mention in red below), I was not too excited.
-These guys are focusing on alopecia areata almost as much as they are on androgenetic alopecia, even though over 95 percent of us balding people suffer from the latter!
+When I first saw the thread about this conference on HLT, I was not too excited.
+These guys are focusing on alopecia areata almost as much as they are on androgenetic alopecia, even though over 95 percent of us balding people suffer from the latter.
 Moreover, the World Congress for Hair Research annual meetings have far more extensive lists of speakers and presenters compared to this one.
+Also important are the ISHRS annual conferences.

 A significant portion of these conferences is always devoted to hair transplants.
 I used to discuss those a bit more during the first two years of writing this blog, but reduced that significantly in the past year.
 This will probably change soon.